Homemade Roasted Broad Beans Recipe

 - You might like these vegan savoury muffins, made with nutty buckwheat flour, courgette and carrot.

 - For something sweet, these healthy cashew coconut snack bars or chocolate oatmeal cookies will hit the spot!

 - Why not give this homemade hummus a go, and enjoy it with some crunchy pepper sticks and pitta bread?

-- Or if you just love crispy snacks, whip up a batch of these crispy miso roasted chickpeas!
+- Or if you just love crispy snacks, whip up a batch of these crispy miso roasted chickpeas or roasted butter beans!

 Homemade Roasted Broad Beans